Y0Coss/docs-fork/pages/network/load_balancer/create_route/guide.en-gb.md

 #### Route WebSockets to a dedicated farm

 When a site has interactive functions based on WebSockets such as a chatbot, you may want to direct these connections to a server farm dedicated to this task.
+In fact, it is quite simple.W

-And it is actually very simple.
-When a browser tries to open a WebSocket connection, it sends a standard HTTP request with the headers :
+When a browser tries to open a WebSocket connection, it sends a standard HTTP request with the headers:

 ```
 Upgrade: websocket
 Connection: Upgrade
 ```

 In practice, it is sufficient to detect the first header.
-This can be done very easily with a route and a rule :
+This can be done very easily with a route and a rule:

 | Field | Value and description |
 | :--- | :--- |